Harald-U/istio-handson/workshop/exercise5.md

 kubectl apply -f fault-authors-500-50per.yaml
 ```

 Exercise the /getmultiple API in the API Explorer (`show-urls.sh`) and watch der results in Kiali.
+You will need a while and may want to refresh the browser tab that displays Kiali.

 In the API Explorer in the Server Response body, look at authorBlog and authorTwitter:

 ![fault](../images/fault.png)

-In the 1st and 3rd entry, both parameters are empty, in the 2nd entry they are not.
+In the 1st and 3rd entry of the screenshot above, both parameters are empty, in the 2nd entry they are not.
 In Kiali you can see the error situation, too:

 ![kiali fault](../images/kiali-fault.png)